-- Office or assigned staff member - Online platform or application (optional)
+- Designated agency/staff member to manage the exchange, including office space and equipment - Online platform or application (optional)

-While it is the most cost-effective option, the virtual program relies on voluntary participation from individuals with clean soil and an adequate supply to feed the regional demand.
+While it is the most cost-effective option, a stand-alone, virtual clean soil exchange program relies on voluntary participation from individuals with clean soil and an adequate supply to feed the regional demand.
 Clean material would have to be sampled before the program could accept it.
+If a sampling methodology could be developed to ensure the quality of the soil, it is possible a virtual clean soil exchange program could be implemented in conjunction with a site-specific physical clean soil bank, particularly as a way to mitigate transportation costs and impacts of hauling clean soil to the bank and back out to a site to be used.